 Chronic Alcohol use

-Chronic alcohol use is one of the three leading cause of cirrhosis in the United States.
+Chronic alcohol use is one of the three leading causes of cirrhosis in the United States.
 Drinking too much alcohol can cause the liver to swell, which over time can lead to cirrhosis.
 The amount of alcohol that causes cirrhosis is different for each person.

 Chronic Viral Hepatitis